Anthem is Ball State's Flexible Spending plan administrator.

 Enrolling in a Flexible Spending Account (FSA) lets you put pretax money aside for out-of-pocket health expenses (doctor’s visits, prescriptions, dental services, eye exams, etc.) for you and your IRS tax dependents.

-You can pair a General Purpose Healthcare FSA with your High Deductible Wellness or Low Deductible PPO health plan coverage.
-In fact, you don’t have to be enrolled in a university health plan to open an FSA.
+You can pair a General Purpose Healthcare FSA with your High Deductible Wellness health plan coverage.
+In fact, you don’t have to be enrolled in a University health plan to open an FSA.

 If you are enrolled in the HSA Qualified Health Plan, you will want to open a Health Savings Account; however, you also can open a Limited Purpose FSA only for dental and vision expenses.
 You can participate in a Dependent (child care) FSA no matter which health plan option you enroll in.